 3. Detailed Description of Conduct of Course

-CHEM 471 is a lecture course with students encouraged to participate with comments and questions.
+BIOL 471 is a lecture course with students encouraged to participate with comments and questions.
 The course uses a standard biochemistry textbook that the students are expected to use to guide the study of each of the topics covered.
-Homework and/or in-class assignments, quizzes and exams will be given to evaluate the student’s understanding of the lecture material.
-A cumulative final will be administered at the end of the semester to evaluate the student’s mastery of the course material.
+The content described above will be introduced and reinforced through practice problems and assignments.
+Molecular visualization and modeling software will be used to enhance the understanding of biomolecular structure and function.

 4. Goals and Objectives of the Course

-1) Become proficient in applying the topics listed above
+1) Be proficient in applying the topics listed above.

 5. Assessment Measures

-The students are graded on exams (including a cumulative final exam) and other assignments, which may include homework, in-class assignments, and/or quizzes.
+Assessment of the student’s success in the course is based on examinations, a cumulative final examination, and other assignments which may include homework, in-class assignments, and/or quizzes.

 6. Other Course Information

-The students in Biochemistry at Radford University are mainly Chemistry and Biology students and the course is designed to meet their needs and interests to the greatest extent possible.
-It is felt, however, that the course can also be of value to any other students, particularly those training for health-related fields, who might have an interest in the molecular basis of life and the necessary background to participate.
+The students in Biochemistry at Radford University are mainly Chemistry and Biology majors and the course is designed to meet their needs and interests to the greatest extent possible.
+The course can also be of value to any other students, particularly those training for health-related fields, who might have an interest in the molecular basis of life and the necessary background to participate.